SadraZg/PythonProjects/README.md

 BaseChanger
 --
 Implemented a python module from scratch (without the use of any libraries) that changes decimal to any base and vice versa.

+Graph_raw
+--
+This module is scratch implementation of common tasks dealing with graphs. the tasks contain:

+- Draw the graph
+- Get the incidence Matrix
+- Check if the graph is connected
+- Check if the graph is tree
+- Calculate the degree of wach node in the graph
+- Find the highest-degree node
+- Find minimum spanning tree
+- Find the shortest path between two nodes
+- Check if the graph is bipartite
+- Color the graph

+[NOTE] All component are implemented without the use of any built-in functions, except for the drawing of the graph (NetworkX)